 The Keystone XL pipeline can't get past Emperor Barry's hatred of fossil fuels.
-So what is keeping the U.S. from having a beer pipeline?
+So what is keeping the U.S. from having

 Some men dream of one day owning their own bar or brewery, but Xavier Vanneste already had one — the De Halve Maan, or The Crescent in English.